theronhitchman/euclidean-geometry/index.md

 <p class="lead">
 All of the official documentation needed for this course will be posted here.
 Static documents and general discussion can be found using the banner menu above or the buttons below.
-Daily round-ups of our activities will appear blog posts.
+Daily round-ups of our activities will appear as blog posts.
 </p>